The Xometry app works best with JavaScript enabled!

 The biggest difference between the laser cutting and waterjet cutting processes is the actual method of material removal: a laser melts or vaporizes the material by heating it, while the high-pressure waterjet physically blasts away small particles of solid material with almost no heat.
 While waterjet and laser cutting are both relatively environmentally friendly technologies, waterjet cutting uses more raw materials (abrasive, water).
 Laser cutting, on the other hand, may require ventilation to remove toxic fumes created by melting or vaporizing certain feedstocks.
 Although all methods of cutting accomplish the same tasks, choosing the right one for the task depends on the material to be cut, production volume, and the level of precision needed.

-What is Laser Cutting and How Does It Work?
+Laser Cutting and How It Works

 Laser cutting is the process of using a very high-powered laser to cut or engrave materials by moving them along a flatbed.
 Wood, cardboard, acrylic, and other materials are simple laser-cuttable materials.
 But while it cuts by burning, it is important to be aware of the kind of odors the material releases.
 The laser machine creates a potent, reliable, and adjustable light.
 The light is then redirected and focused until a fine point is achieved.
 It gets extremely hot and slices through the material after a certain amount of concentration is attained.
 As soon as the laser process is complete, the final workpiece can be removed.
 The laser cuts the design out by tracing the vector image on CAD software.
 Two common types of laser cutter are CO2 laser and fiber laser.